7. Work and Kinetic Energy#

 The Problem

 You decide to move your couch to a new position on your horizontal living room floor.
-The normal force on the couch is \(1\ \mathrm{kN}\) and the coefficient of friction is \(0.6\). (a) You first push the couch \(3\ \mathrm{m}\) parallel to a wall and then \(1\ \mathrm{m}\) perpendicular to the wall (\(A\) to \(B\) in Figure 7.3).
+The normal force on the couch is \(1\ {\rm kN}\) and the coefficient of friction is \(0.6\). (a) You first push the couch \(3\ {\rm m}\) parallel to a wall and then \(1\ {\rm m}\) perpendicular to the wall (\(A\) to \(B\) in Figure 7.3).
 How much work is done by the frictional force? (b) You don’t like the new position, so you move the couch straight back to its original position (\(B\) to \(A\) in Figure 7.3).
 What was the total work done against friction moving the couch away from its original position and back again?

 The Model

 The couch moves on a horizontal surface, so the normal force is constant.
-The kinetic friction force has constant magnitude and always opposes the direction of motion.
-The magnitude of the kinetic friction force is given by \(f_k = \mu_k N\).
-The work done by friction is negative because the friction force is opposite the displacement.
-Path length, not displacement, determines the work done by friction.
+The kinetic friction force has constant magnitude and always points opposite the direction of motion.
+Because kinetic friction is a nonconservative force, the work done by friction depends on the total path length traveled rather than only the starting and ending positions.
+The work done by friction is negative, while the work done against friction is positive.

 The Math

-(a) The total path length from \(A\) to \(B\) is the sum of the two straight segments,
+(a) The path from \(A\) to \(B\) consists of two straight segments, so the distance traveled is the sum of their lengths.

-The total work done against friction is the negative of the work done by friction,
+The work done against friction is positive because it is the energy supplied to overcome the negative work done by friction.

 The Conclusion